8ta4/blog/drafts/Best Speech-to-Text APIs in 2024.md

 Here's what I need from a speech-to-text API, in order of importance:

-1. Word-level confidence: I need a probability score for each word in the transcript.
+1. Word-level probability: I need a probability for each word in the transcript.

 1. Accuracy: The API must be accurate, especially for common words in clear audio, finalizing the transcription only after the user finishes a sentence to make sure full context is considered.